Ukraine tops NATO summit agenda along with defense plans, Sweden's membership and Belarus fears

 BELARUS

-On Friday, Stoltenberg said “we have seen some preparations for hosting large groups of soldiers in Belarus.
-So far, we haven’t seen them going to Belarus.”
+“We have seen some preparations for hosting large groups of soldiers in Belarus.
+So far, we haven’t seen them going to Belarus,” Stoltenberg said Friday.